Code-Institute-Submissions/SnapCards/README.md

 - Game area - Player Details - Time Remaining - Flips counter - Card matching area
 - Winning overlay - For situations where the player has completing the game in time
 - Game Over overlay - For situations where the player has not finished the game in time

+#### Landing Page
+The first section The player is brought to is the landing page.
+Here The player is introducted to the game.
+There is an animated flashing game name to highlight the game title.

+Beneath this there is text explaining what the objective of the game is.
+That being to match pairs of cards within a time limit.

+There is a supporting screenshot of a completed game of matched pairs of cards beneath this to further inform the players.

+Below this image is an instruction for the player/user to fill in their name beneath.
+This has the required attribute attached to it.
+Through filling in the text input field and clicking submit the player is brought to the next section / layer.

+#### Click to start section

+Upon clicking on the submit button the landing page is hidden and the game page is presented with an overlay that requires the user to click it before the game itself starts.
+This screen acts as a game ready space for the palyer, so that the timer does not start counting down before the palyer is ready.

+#### Game Area

+Once the player clicks the start button, that overlay is hidden and the game begins.
+The timer starts counting down and the game background audio begins to play as well.
+As the player clicks each card the flips counter in the player information area updates.
+The timer counts down from the 60 seconds start time and the cards animate through rotating 180 degrees on the front card and 180 degs on the back back, thus providing a 3d illusion.
+A audio file plays of a card flipping.
+Once a match is found a audio file plays to indicate to the user that the cards have matched.
+Should the player match all the cards then a victory audio file plays and the next section is revealed

+#### Winning Overlay
+Upon successfully finding all of the cards the game screen is paused and a game winning overlay is rpesented to the player.
+This contains a winning message, with details about the players performance.
+THe player is presented with how many seconds it took them to complete the game and also how many attempts it took them to win.
+There is a button to play the game again, whereby the startgame funcito is invoked.
+This funciton resets the timer, counter and reshuffles the cards, just the same as if the player arrived at the game for the first time.

+#### Game Over Overlay
+If the player is unssuccessul in completing the game in time then they are presented with a game over screen.
+THis pauses the game page and informs the user that they were unsuccessful in their attemp and prompts them to retry.
+This is again makeing use of the startgame funciton and resets the game.

+#### Objectives
+The objective of the game is to challenge the player to find, remember and match pairs of numbersand do it in a timely manner and in the least amount of moves.

+#### Wireframes

 ## Features